kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 Additionally, we introduce a second mechanism to timeout Kueue's AdmissionChecks.
-AdmissionChecks (especially ProvisioningRequest), face the same risk of getting stuck for an extended period of time, for example, in case of quota fragmentation as described above.
+AdmissionChecks (especially ProvisioningRequest), face the same risk of getting stuck for an extended period of time, for example, in case of quota fragmentation as described above. an extended period of time, for example, in case of quota fragmentation as described above.

 Both behaviors can be opted-in at the level of the Kueue configuration.